S$ 119 Find Cheap Flights from Australia to Singapore

 • The Changi Airport is large, with four major commercial terminals.
 Terminals 1, 2, and 3 are connected by the complimentary SkyTrain which runs every 4min.
 You can also walk between the terminals using the Mezzanine bridge or the inter-terminal travelators.
 Terminal 4 is a little further away, connected by a shuttle bus from Terminal 2.

-Top 5 airlines serving from Australia to Singapore
+Reviews of the top 5 airlines serving from Australia to Singapore

 Need help choosing which airline to fly with from Australia to Singapore?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.